WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 An ability set has the same format as a role, except for the first line which is `**<AbilitySetName>** | Ability Set`

+---
+---
+### Role Attributes

+A role can get role attributes.

+To receive a single role attribute use `Role Attribute: '<Attribute Name>'`

+Role attributes are defined the same way as other attributes, but operate differently from other attributes in that they are part of the role, not the player and can thus be hidden by disguises.

 ----
 ----
 ### Target Types